micmejia/bible-dump/AMPC/John/John 4.md

-This is the second sign (wonderwork, miracle) that Jesus performed after He had come out of Judea into Galilee. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: John 4:9 Capitalized because of what He is, the spotless Son of God, not what the speaker may have thought He was.
+This is the second sign (wonderwork, miracle) that Jesus performed after He had come out of Judea into Galilee.